 Myoko Akakura Tourist Resort | Niigata Prefecture

 Myoko is famous for its heavy snowfall.
-Mt.
-Myoko, the symbol of the area, consists of the main peak and five outer mountains: Mt.
-Maeyama, Mt.
-Mitahara, Mt.
-Akakura, Mt.
-Okura, and Mt.
-Kana.
-At the foot of the mountain is Myoko Kogen Hot Spring Village, which consists of seven hot spring resorts and ski resorts such as Akakura Kanko Resort, Akakura Onsen, Myoko Suginohara, Ikenotaira Onsen Alpenbrick, and Seki Onsen.
+Mount Myoko, the symbol of the area, is made up of the main peak and five outer rim mountains: Maeyama, Mitaharayama, Akakurayama, Okurayama, and Kannayama.
+At the foot of the mountain are ski resorts such as Akakura Tourist Resort, Akakura Onsen, Myoko Suginohara, Ikenotaira Onsen Alpen Brick, and Seki Onsen, as well as the Myoko Kogen Onsen Village, which consists of seven hot springs

-Since the forest line is not crossed, there are trees even if you go to the ridgeline, but the upper part is sparse forest, and the middle part is skied between moderate intervals of trees.
-The upper part is birch, and halfway through it changes to a beech forest zone, so you can enjoy a tree run while enjoying the changes in vegetation.
-If you go up to the ridgeline, you can see the mountains of Hokushinetsu and even the Sea of Japan.
+As the trail does not go beyond the tree line, there are trees even when you go up to the ridgeline, but the upper part is sparse forest, and in the middle part you will be skiing with a moderate gap between the trees.
+The upper part is made of Erman's birch, and halfway through it changes to a beech forest, so you can enjoy a tree run while enjoying the changes in vegetation.
+Once you reach the ridgeline you can get a good view of the Hokuriku Shinetsu mountains and even the Sea of Japan

-Snow conditions are often quite good in January and February.
-On the other hand, sometimes I can't go to BC because I get off too much.
-Choose your destination flexibly from among the vast fields, depending on the daily weather and snow conditions.
-This is where the need and value of a local guide club that knows the mountain well.
-In March, the influence of temperature and sunlight increases, and the time during which good snow can be maintained is shorter, so the powder season is generally from mid-January to early March.
+In January and February, the snow conditions are often quite good.
+On the other hand, sometimes it snows too much and you can't go to a base camp.
+It's a good idea to choose your destination flexibly from the vast fields depending on the weather and snow conditions each day.
+This is where the importance and value of local guide clubs who are familiar with the mountains comes into play.
+In March, the effects of temperature and sunlight become greater and the time that good snow is maintained becomes shorter, so the powder season generally runs from mid-January to early March

-Considering the technical difficulty level, which goes up to the ridgeline of the somma, it is aimed at people with BC experience and intermediate or above skiing skills.
-It can be difficult if you are a complete beginner.
-However, if you don't have much experience, you can enjoy it halfway without going all the way to the ridge, and there are other options besides the outer rim.
-This is a field where you can adjust the settings to suit your level.
+In terms of technical difficulty, considering that you'll be climbing all the way up to the ridgeline of the outer crater volcano, this is aimed at people with BC experience and intermediate or higher skiing skills.
+It will still be difficult for complete beginners.
+However, if you don't have much experience, you can still have fun just going partway up the mountain without going all the way to the ridgeline, and there are other options besides the outer crater volcano.
+This is a field that can be adjusted to suit your level

 [Comment]